voxie/training-modules/Module-01.md

 Note: This module primarily assumes you are using Terminal, and may not cover necessary or extra steps you might need to take when using Git client (such as SourceTree or Tower).

 1. Init a new `local` git repo called `git_test`.
-2. Create a `remote` repository in your personal Bitbucket namespace called `git_test`, and add it as a remote repo (in Terminal or your Git client).
+2. Create a `remote` repository in your personal GitHub namespace called `git_test`, and add it as a remote repo (in Terminal or your Git client).
 3. Create a new file called `friends.txt` with the first and last name of 5 people on lines 1-5.
 4. Add the file to the local repo.
 5. Commit the file to the repo with a message of, "these are my friends".
 6. Push your changes to the `remote` repo.
-7. Go into Bitbucket, view the `friends.txt` file, edit it to add a 6th friend, and commit it in the browser with the message, "added another friend".
+7. Go into GitHub, view the `friends.txt` file, edit it to add a 6th friend, and commit it in the browser with the message, "added another friend".
 8. Next, pull the code to your `local` repo.
 9. Create a branch in `local` called `party`, and switch to it (`checkout`).
 10. Now, in the `party` branch, add 4 more friends' names to `friends.txt` (for a total of 10).
 Commit those changes with a message of, "adding more friends for the party".